department-of-veterans-affairs/va.gov-team/products/health-care/digital-health-modernization/research/Mobile_design_Round2/conversation_guide.md

 ### Things to watch for:

-- Do Veterans understand that the side navigation has additional tools related to Appointments?
+- Do Veterans understand that the hamburger menu has additional tools related to Appointments?
 - Are Veterans successfully able to complete the tasks?

 ## Messages - 5-10 minutes